luciotato/LiteScript/reference/Producer_c.lite.md

 Any class|object can have properties or methods appended at any time.
 Append-to body contains properties and methods definitions.

+#### method outCommentTitle(prefix)
+        .out NL,"//------- append to ",.toNamespace? "namespace ":"class " ,prefix,NL

+Append-to on Header:

-      method produceHeader()
+#### method produceHeader()

+ calculate .nameDecl

-        var nameDeclClass = .varRef.tryGetReference() // get class being append to if no nameDeclClass, return .sayErr("append to: no reference found")
+        .nameDecl = .varRef.tryGetReference() // get class|ns being append to
+        if no .nameDecl, return .sayErr("append to: reference not found")

-        if .toNamespace
-            .body.produceDeclaredExternProps nameDeclClass.getComposedName(), true
+        var prefix = .nameDecl.getComposedName()
+        .outCommentTitle prefix

-            return //nothing more to do if it's "append to namespace"
+        if .toNamespace //if it is "append to namespace x"...
+            .body.produceHeader prefix, forcePublic=true
+            return

+else, is "append to class"
-handle methods added to core classes
+handle methods added to core classes.
+We assume them "public"

-        if nameDeclClass.nodeDeclared and nameDeclClass.nodeDeclared.name is "*Global Scope*"
+        if .nameDecl.nodeDeclared and .nameDecl.nodeDeclared.name is "*Global Scope*"

-for each method declaration in .body

             for each item in .body.statements
-                where item.specific.constructor is Grammar.MethodDeclaration
+                if item.specific.constructor is Grammar.MethodDeclaration
                     declare item.specific: Grammar.MethodDeclaration

                     if no item.specific.nameDecl, continue // do not process, is a shim